gems-uff/prov-dominoes/README.md

 ## Requirements

-We assume you have Java SE 8 installed on your computer.
+We assume you have [Java SE Runtime Enviroment 8](https://www.oracle.com/java/technologies/javase-jre8-downloads.html) installed on your computer.

 If GPU is available, the proper CUDA Runtime should be on the same directory of the application.
 Our releases come, by default, with the CUDA Runtime for Windows 64-bits.